 DIVOTS AND BALL MARKS: Replace all divots on the fairways and repair all ball marks on the greens.

 ANNOUNCING THE STROKES: Upon reaching the green, announce your number of shots to that point.
 This will help in remembering the players’ strokes at each hole.

-CELL PHONES: Please turn off your cell phones and remain quiet while others are hitting their ball.
+CELL PHONES: While some players may use their cell phones to enter scores, please keep cell phones quiet while others are hitting their ball.